dendronhq/dendron-site/vault/dendron.rfc.10-blocks.md

 id: 95f7193b-9940-42ba-841f-3e2a4d937ba3
 title: 10 Blocks
 desc: ''
-updated: 1620606531625
+updated: 1621016138712
 created: 1619804977969
 ---
 ## Goals

-Implement Roam like block references in Dendron
+Implement Roam like block references in Dendron.

 ## Context

-Block references let you embed blocks of text into different parts of your code
+Block references let you link or embed blocks of text into different parts of your notes.
+This allows you to link and refer to any part of a note, including paragraphs, lists, and tables.

 ## [Lookup](https://handbook.dendron.so/notes/b89ba854-72fb-4ebc-a8a0-55960b89e9dc.html#lookup)